Generalized Variational Inference in Function Spaces: Gaussian Measures meet Bayesian Deep Learning: Gaussian Wasserstein Inference in Function Spaces

 with $\beta_m \in \bbR$ and $k_m(x):= k(x,z_m)$, $m=1,\hdots,M$ where $k$ is the prior kernel $k$ and $\beta:=(\beta_1,\hdots,\beta_M) \in \bbR^M$ are variational parameters.
 Define further the variational kernel

+where $\Sigma \in \bbR^{M \times M}$ is the symmetric and positive definite variational covariance matrix that parameterises $r$.
 This choice of $m_Q$ and $r$ essentially recovers the \textit{stochastic variational Gaussian processes} (SVGP) model of \citet{titsias2009variational}.
 Note that in our framework it is straightforward to use all (or just more) basis functions for the mean $ m_Q(x):= m_P(x) + \sum_{n=1}^N \beta_n k_n(x)$ where $k_n(x):= k(x,x_n)$, $\beta_n \in \bbR$, $n=1,\hdots,N$.
 This mirrors the construction in \citet{cheng2017variational} where we allow more parameters to learn the mean than in SVGP.
 However, both \citet{titsias2009variational} and \citet{cheng2017variational} use a different objective function than GWI to learn the unknown parameters.